RemoteDevForce/PHPobos/README.md

  * Installed Terraform v1+
  * Signed up for AWS and created an Admin IAM Account.
  * Installed AWS-CLI and setup IAM credentials in `./aws/credentials`
- * _Optional_ - `jq` installed so the `empty-s3-bucket.sh` script can remove all objects from S3 Buckets when cleaning up AWS resources.
+ * `jq` installed locally for config loading in makefiles & the `empty-s3-bucket.sh` script.

+ ## Production Ready

+ I would recommended reviewing ALL files

  ## References